Yaoir/VideoPoker-Go-WebAssembly/README.md

 ![royalflush](images/VideoPoker-05-09-RoyalFlush-1.png)

 This is simply an ace-high straight flush (10, jack, queen, king, ace).
 The example shows a royal flush in hearts.

+Payout for 9/6 Jacks or Better is 800 times the bet.

 ---